 At any phase, there is an opportunity to raise objections to have your case heard.
 If you feel your Amex chargeback claim has been unfairly rejected, speak with MyChargeBack professionals who can help you discuss your concerns with American Express.

 Like Visa, Mastercard, and other issuing companies, Amex categorizes all payment disputes by type and subtype.
 American Express chargeback codes are made up of a letter followed by two digits.
 Unlike Visa and Mastercard, however, which use four different chargeback categories, Amex uses five.
 Still, there are only two that will apply to most payment disputes you are likely to encounter: fraud and cardmember dispute.

-As for timelines, in most cases an American Express chargeback must be requested within 120 days of the transaction, but the chargeback deadline can be extended to as long as 540 days under certain circumstances.
+As for timelines, in most cases an American Express chargeback must be requested within 120 days of the transaction, but the chargeback time limit can be extended to as long as 540 days under certain circumstances.
 The rules for this are rather complicated, and even many experts are unaware of them.

 If you find yourself in a complex American Express payment dispute, contact the professionals at MyChargeBack for a free no-commitment fund recovery consultation.